assembl/assembl/doc/INSTALL.rst

    Also renew (or delete) the corresponding ``.pyc``, ``.pyo`` files.

--  For production on linux using nginx/uwsgi you need the following ppa (for both saucy and raring): apt-add-repository ppa:chris-lea/uwsgi
+-  For production on linux using nginx/uwsgi you need the following ppa
+   - Necessary for both saucy 13.10, raring 13.04, trusty 14.04
+   - Not needed for vivid 15.04 and later

+   apt-add-repository ppa:chris-lea/uwsgi

 -  Ruby does not like libreadline6, which comes on newer Ubuntus.
 Make sure you have libreadline-gplv2-dev instead of libreadline6-dev.